 Patients who are interested in the benefits of a surgical treatment for hair loss will discuss their options with our team during an initial appointment.
 In addition to FUT, we also perform follicular unit extraction (FUE), a technique in which follicular units are individually harvested directly from the donor area of the scalp.
 Both types carry unique risks and benefits.
 After a member of the True & Dorin team evaluates your scalp and unique goals, you can decide upon a treatment method with confidence.

-Risks of FUT
+Potential Risks of FUT

 Some risks exist for all types of hair transplantation, including FUT.
 Complications include infection, excessive bleeding, and blood clots.
 These risks are exceptionally rare, and our team is qualified to handle any issues that may arise during surgery.
 Other common surgical risks include pain during surgery, which we mitigate using a combination of local anesthesia and light oral sedation.